cal-itp/data-infra/docs/analytics_tools/notebooks.md

 ### Increasing the Query Limit

 By default, there is a query limit set within the Jupyter Notebook.
 Most queries should be within that limit, and running into `DatabaseError: 500 Query exceeded limit for bytes billed` should be a red flag to investigate whether such a large query is needed for the analysis.
-To increase the query limit:
+To increase the query limit, add and execute the following in your notebook:

 ```python
 from calitp.tables import tbl